MaartenGr/MaartenGr/README.md

 I'm a psychologist turned data scientist who is passionate about using artificial intelligence to make the world a slightly better place.
-Typically, I like to work on projects involving machine learning, nlp, reinforcement learning, or any analyses involving human behavior.
-In my spare time, you will often find me working on personal [projects](https://github.com/MaartenGr/Projects) or writing blog posts to help those starting out AI-world.
+Typically, I like to work on projects involving machine learning, nlp or any analyses involving human behavior.
+In my spare time, you will often find me working on personal [projects](https://github.com/MaartenGr/Projects) or writing [blog posts](http://medium.com/@maartengrootendorst) which typically reside on the intersection of AI and human behavior.

 <details>
 <summary>Data Science projects</summary>